RafaelDavisH/Building-with-Google-Maps-API/README.md

 > Beginners Series

-# Building with Google Maps API
+# Build with Google Maps API

 Part 1 - I created the index, stylesheet, and the script file with the main function to get the map loaded on the page.
 This function required the use of a constructor provided by Google Maps and two options that are required to properly load.
 These options are center, which requires latitude and longitude, and zoom.